avigael/liskell/README.md

 # Liskell Language

+This project is written in Haskell.
+To run this project please [install](https://www.haskell.org/downloads/#minimal "Haskell Installation") Haskell on your machine.

 Liskell is a simple example of the Lisp family of programming languages.
 Liskell is an untyped lambda calculus with useful extensions and different syntax.

 ## Testing